iKlsR/LocalTube/README.md

+> ‼ The image below is not what's in the source, this repo is outdated.

 ![screely-1630371750803](https://user-images.githubusercontent.com/741363/131424969-acf37313-8dc3-473e-b967-b0865d0cfa19.png)

 This project is intentionally not intended for casual download and use for obvious reasons.
 It was simply a weekend project to scratch a personal itch.
 No binaries or explicit instructions will be provided and you will need to configure your personal oauth access tokens and api keys.
 Minimal instructions for use are provided.